extremenetworks/Virtual_EXOS/gns3_projects/Two_Trier_MLAG/README.md

-# Two tier MLAG example GNS3 project
+# Two Tier MLAG Example GNS3 Project

 This GNS3 project was made to show a configuration example of how Two tier MLAG is configured.
 Vlan Data is across all switches.